SeivaDArve/DRYa/README.md

 And you will also find another kind of comment "# uDev: Under Development" which are a message to my future self, some idea to remember
 If you wish to co-op then you may find these comments and try to script yourself

+### Self documented script
+Usually when people have doubts about the usage of the program/app/script, they search for the manual page. in case of linux you can type at the terminal '$ man <app-name-here>' But this app/script does something better.
+This app IS NOT COMPILED, therefore the user can see the source code always.
+It may lose some speed (CPU speed) but you (the user) can read the source code the same way the programmer did (knowing EVERYTHING about the app and learning Bash on-the-go)

 ## Drya can deploy these buttlers:
 + jarve (for domotics, home keeping and remote assistance - an automated linux account on raspberry pi)
 + nan-D (a special kind of file to be left on the smartphone.
 At specific times, DRYa scans the entire phone in search of these inteligent files)